 RCA, having passed on Ralph Baer’s original video game system, watches from the sidelines as Magnavox picks up the license, releases the Odyssey, and opens up a whole new toy category.
 Their response, announced almost simultaneously with the Fairchild’s Channel F in 1976 is the Studio II, a programmable system with black and white graphics which aren’t much of a step up from PONG.
 It only starts appearing in stores widely in early 1977.

-Like the home PONG consoles, the Studio II is entirely one unit, but with unusual built-in keypad controls as opposed to joysticks or dials.
-This keypad configuration, however, matches the Studio II up with the later Intellivision as the only two early home videogame systems with 16 possible controller directions.
+Design of the Studio II is handled by the RCA Distributor and Special Products Division in Deptford, New Jersey.
+The console follows in the footsteps of previous dedicated PONG machines by being entirely one unit, but with unusual built-in keypad controls as opposed to joysticks or dials.
+This keypad configuration, however, matches the Studio II up with the later Intellivision from Mattel as the only two early home videogame systems with 16 possible controller directions.
 Pressing adjacent buttons together will yield the other 8 compass directions.
-There are five games hardwired into the system, but on the other hand, RCA only releases nine other games for it.
-Most of them are programmed by one man, Andrew Molda.
+Purchasers get five programs hardwired right into the system: Bowling, Freeway, Patterns, Doodle and a math game called Addition.
+On the other hand, RCA only releases nine other games for it, most of them are programmed by one man, Andrew Molda.

 Sources (inert links kept for historical purposes)

 Visicom COM-100 Toshiba Manual.
 Tokyo: Toshiba, 1978.
 Internet Archive.
 WillBo, 19 July 2016.
 Web.
 03 Oct.
 2019. <https://archive.org/details/VisicomCom100ToshibaManual>.
 Cover of Visicom manual, 1978